Ryan Thomas extensively enjoyed writing poetry as a teenager and won an award for it, and still writes intermittently today.

 I have always felt an affinity in poetry for cycles and the repetition of time.
 Humanity, by dearth of his incredible genius, is a creature which has managed to give himself the delusion that he stands separate from such affairs, but the tides and stream of life move hardly in the stolid currents that we imagine for them, but tend to circle and repeat.
 The universe is greatly larger than humanity and its own capability to pretend its own position in it is of any note, and long after humanity is gone it will still go on living.
+It is a concept which will always fascinate me, and time, that ever-present, that always watching, that so ill-understood creature, is something which will eternally exercise upon me its magnetic charisma.

 This poem I take some pride in because I wrote it originally in French and then translated it back into English.
 I had actually written it as a national anthem for a national role-play, expressing the intense attachment of the nation therein contained with the mountains which dominated the nation I was using, but this shortly ended and hence I look upon it instead as a personal poem.